Reverse Proxy for HTTPS with IIS

 Please configure 2 sites if for both Web and Daemon

 Add a website, create and select an empty directory.
 Then configure an HTTPS binding for the corresponding port and host name.
-When binding, check Require Server Name Indication
+When binding, check Require Server Name Indication if you use domain and necessary.

 Please open the port in the firewall settings.
 To ensure system security, disabling the firewall is not recommended!